mosdragon/wacv2021/tutorial/README.md

 with access to basic command line tools.
 Ideally, a virtual machine or a local Linux environment would work best.

-### Note
-For chapters 3-4 you will need a GPU-enabled environment.
+__Note__: For chapters 3-4 you will need a GPU-enabled environment.
 If you do not have access to a GPU, you can also follow using the Google Colab version of our chapter 3-4 tutorials which trains the same model following a similar approach.
 We did not record a video for the Colab version of our tutorial but will answer any question as needed.